Wine, Cider, Fruit Soda & SPIRITS

 DISTILLERY

-Visit Sharpe Distillery in Cawston where the passionate makers behind the Similkameen Valley’s only dedicated distillery, pour their expertise into crafting exceptional spirits.
+Visit Sharpe Distillery in Cawston, where the passionate makers behind the Similkameen Valley’s only dedicated distillery pour their expertise into crafting exceptional spirits.
 Sample a range of local flavours, surrounded by the breathtaking beauty where rolling farm fields meet rugged mountains.
-Supporting local growers, traditional ingredients, and sustainable practices also make for the celebration of craftsmanship and terroir.
+Supporting local growers, traditional ingredients, and sustainable practices also makes for the celebration of craftsmanship and terroir.
 Don’t forget to browse the onsite shops for handcrafted keepsakes, perfect for commemorating your visit.
 Raise a glass to the spirit of exploration and embark on a sensory journey with Similkameen craft spirits!